 - Every 2 years: caulk the sink edges as they should be tightly sealed to the adjacent countertop to prevent water from seeping into areas where it can cause damage.

 Bathtubs have gone from being simply pools in a stream, to wooden barrels, to exotic smooth porcelain.
 The original soaking tub has evolved to now incorporate spa jets that provide an invigorating massage as well.
 The basic design of the bathtub is a bowl-like basin large enough for a human to recline in and deep enough to soak his weary bones.
+It should not be so big that you can slip underwater if you fall asleep or pass out.
 Each tub is equipped with a spout for the water source, valves to control the incoming water and a drain.
 Some have a handheld spray device.
 They also have an overflow drain to prevent accidentally over-filling the tub and flooding the house.

 - Definitely avoid allowing any clogging material to go down the drain of your bathtub.
 It is much more difficult to clear a tub drain and you will likely have to call a plumber.